Sunday 26 April 2026 10am-5pm

 Permaculture can be thought of as a holistic design toolkit.
 A what?
 Well, it brings everything together, joins the dots.
 And there’s a whole load of aspects to it – from ethics at the core, to different design tools you can use to help find your way.

-Because of this, it’s not just helpful in the garden!
+Because of this, permaculture is helpful not just in the garden!
 It can help you create effective, efficient, healthy systems of any kind.
 That may be a new compost bin, sure.
 It might also be a more thriving way of life.
-What’s very likely is that what you discover on this course will open doors.
-We hope you’ll leave having learned lots, also leave wanting to learn more.
+What’s very likely is what you discover on this course will open doors.
+We hope you’ll leave having learned lots, also wanting to learn more.

 Part of the course will be focused on practical skills – composting and creating edible and useful polyculture plantings.